opensearch-project/documentation-website/_api-reference/profile.md

 Field | Description
 :--- | :---
+`create_weight` | A `Query` object in Lucene is immutable.
+Yet, Lucene should be able to reuse `Query` objects in multiple IndexSearchers.
+Thus, `Query` objects need to keep temporary state and statistics associated with the index in which the query is executed.
+To achieve reuse, every `Query` object generates a Weight object, which keeps the temporary context (state) associated with the <IndexSearcher, Query> tuple.
+The `create_weight` field contains the time spent in the process of creating the Weight object.
+`build_scorer` | A `Scorer` iterates over matching documents and generates a score for each document.
+The `build_scorer` field contains the time spent on generating the `Scorer` object.
+This does not include the time spent scoring the documents.
+The `Scorer` initialization time depends on the optimization and complexity of a particular query.
+The `build_scorer` parameter also includes the time associated with caching, if caching is applicable and enabled for the query.
+`next_doc` | The `next_doc` Lucene method returns a document ID of the next document that matches the query.
+This method is a special type of the `advance` method and is equivalent to `advance(docId() + 1)`.
+The `next_doc` method is more convenient for many Lucene queries.
+The `next_doc` field contains the time it takes to determine the next matching document, which varies depending on the query type.
 `advance` | The `advance` method is a lower-level version of the `next_doc` method in Lucene.
 It also finds the next matching document but necessitates that the calling query perform additional tasks, such as identifying skips.
 Some queries, such as conjunctions (`must` clauses in Boolean queries), cannot use `next_doc`.
 For those queries, `advance` is timed.
-`build_scorer` | A Scorer iterates over matching documents and generates a score for each document.
-The `build_scorer` field contains the time spent on generating the Scorer object.
-This does not include the time spent scoring the documents.
-The Scorer initialization gime depends on the optimization and complexity of a particular query.
-The `build_scorer` parameter also includes the time associated with caching, if caching is applicable and enabled for the query.
-`create_weight` | A Query object in Lucene is immutable.
-Yet, Lucene should be able to reuse Query objects in multiple IndexSearchers.
-Thus, Query objects need to keep temporary state and statistics associated with the index in which the query is executed.
-To achieve reuse, every Query object generates a Weight object, which keeps the temporary context (state) associated with the <IndexSearcher, Query> tuple.
-The `create_weight` field contains the time spent in the process of creating the Weight object.
 `match` | For some queries, matching documents is performed in two steps.
 First, the document is matched approximately.
 Second, those documents that are approximately matched are examined with a more comprehensive process.
 For example, a phrase query first checks if a document contains all terms in the phrase.
 Next, it verifies that the terms are in order (which is a more expensive process).
 The `match` field is non-zero only for those queries that use the two-step verification process.
-`next_doc` | The `next_doc` Lucene method returns a document ID of the next document that matches the query.
-This method is a special type of the `advance` method and is equivalent to `advance(docId() + 1)`.
-The `next_doc` method is more convenient for many Lucene queries.
-The `next_doc` field contains the time it takes to determine the next matching document, which varies depending on the query type.
-`score` | Contains the time taken for a Scorer to score a particular document.
+`score` | Contains the time taken for a `Scorer` to score a particular document.
+`shallow_advance` | Contains the time for executing the `advanceShallow` Lucene method.
+`compute_max_score` | Contains the time for executing the `getMaxScore` Lucene method.
+`set_min_competitive_score` | Contains the time for executing the `setMinCompetitiveScore` Lucene method.
 `<method>_count` | Contains the number of invocations of a `<method>`.
 For example, `advance_count` contains the number of invocations of the `advance` method.
 Different invocations of the same method happen because the method is called on different documents.
 You can determine the selectivity of a query by comparing counts in different query components.

 ### The `collector` object